hjudgesac/joule_integration_sfsf_public/EC_QA_Template/EC_Quick_Action_Template.md

 **NOTE**: Below steps are valid for Employee Central Customers only.
+You may skip this section if not testing the Employee Central specific use cases.
 1. Go to **Admin Center**-> **Manage Employee Central Settings** and switch on **Employee Central Quick Actions**.</br>
 ![EC_QA_Template](1Manage_EC_Settings.png)